Packing List

 Drink plenty of clean water, like your mom told you (or should have), especially in hot weather.
 How to know if you're drinking enough?
 Check your urine: if it's not sufficiently clear to read through, you're not properly hydrated.
 (If you're severely dehydrated, you may need more than just water; refer to the discussion under "diarrhea treatment", above.)

 Getting enough to drink isn't always easy, though, depending on where you are at the moment (like a plane, or other than an urban area of a developed country).
 So carry your own, in your daypack.
-A recent innovation is the Platypus® collapsible water bottle, which I have found to be surprisingly rugged, solving a longstanding problem of efficient water storage.
+A good travel solution is the Platypus® collapsible water bottle, which I have found to be surprisingly rugged, solving a longstanding problem of efficient water storage.

 dark glasses, retainer, case